ga-dc/wdi-quiz3/README.md

 The ancestors have provided an example of one route; you do the other six!

 GET '/warriors/:id'
 * This is the show route, which finds a warrior by ID, and displays information about that warrior.

-Replace this with your answer
+GET '/warriors/
+* This is the index route, which displays all warriors delete '/warriors/:id'
+* This is the delete route, which finds a warrior by ID, and poof gone.
+GET '/warriors/:id/edit'
+* This is the edit route, which finds a warrior by ID, and displays form to edit information about that warrior.
+PUT '/warriors/:id'
+* This is the updates route, which finds a warrior by ID, and updates information about that warrior.
+GET '/warriors/new'
+* This is the new route, which creates a form for making new a warrior, and displays information about that warrior.
+POST '/warriors'
+* This is the post route, which generates a warrior after submitted, and displays information about that warrior.

 ```

 ### Question 8